While it won't magically make you rich overnight, passive income offers opportunities to supplement your earnings with minimal effort.

 With dropshipping, your supplier handles everything from manufacturing to packaging to fulfillment.
 And since you don’t need to send money to your supplier until your customers pay, this passive income business has limited cash risk.
 You can use a platform like the DSers to find trending products in different niches to sell in your store.

-💡 TIP: With Shopify, it’s easy to start a dropshipping business and start selling without the hassle of managing inventory, packaging, or shipping.
-Orders are sent directly from your wholesaler to your customers, so you can work on what matters—your products, marketing, and customers.
+💡 Tip: With Shopify, it’s easy to start a dropshipping business and sell online without the hassle of managing inventory, packaging, or shipping.

 2. Create a print-on-demand store